Real Estate Market Analysis

 Urbanization: The Great Migration

 Ghana is urbanizing at a rapid pace.
-The World Bank estimates that 57.3% of Ghana’s population lived in urban areas in 2021, up from 50.9% in 2010.
+The World Bank estimates that 57.3% of Ghanaโ€™s population lived in urban areas in 2021, up from 50.9% in 2010.
 This urban surge is creating immense pressure on housing in cities like Accra and Kumasi.
-For real estate analysts, this trend signals ongoing demand for urban residential properties and the potential for innovative housing solutions.
+For real estate analysts, this trend signals a rise in demand for urban residential properties and the potential for innovative housing solutions.

 The Youth Bulge: A New Generation of Homebuyers

-Ghana’s population is young, with a median age of just 21.5 years.
-As this youthful population enters the workforce and starts families, their housing needs will shape the real estate market for decades to come.
+Ghanaโ€™s population is young, with a median age of just 21.5 years.
+This demographic includes a significant number of middle income earners who face challenges in accessing affordable housing.
+As this youthful population enters the workforce and starts families, their desire for homeownership will shape the real estate market for decades to come.
 Smart investors are already positioning themselves to cater to this emerging demographic.

 Government Policies and Their Impact on Real Estate